 There are lots of different types of vacations you can have in Orlando, from a classic week-long Disney adventure, one of my personal favourites (closet Disney fan over here), to a mix of theme parks, art, dining, and entertainment.
 But one thing is certain, Orlando is best enjoyed on an extended holiday.
 So convince your boss that you are in dire need of a few extra days off and plan to spend at least a week in Orlando

-Depending on how much time you might be able to carve off for your visit to Orlando, here are a few sample itineraries and articles with general advice to help you plan your stay.
+Depending on how much time you might be able to carve off for your visit to Orlando, here are a few sample itineraries and articles with general advice to help you plan what to do in Orlando during your stay.